allen-ano/roqua/README.md

 This website provides the datasets and source codes in our work of
 ***An RAG-based Opinion Question-Answering Framework on E-commerce Reviews***

 Demo: We build a demonstration plateform in (http://roqua.cpolar.top/).

-Due to the cost of renting GPUs, QA function in this DEMO only starts from Dec.
-15, 2024 to Jan.
-15, 2025.
+Owing to GPU rental expenses, QA functionality will be accessible from December 15, 2024, to January 15, 2025.